Alibaba-DAMO-DrugAI/MGNN/README.md

 If you find our work helpful in your research or work, please cite us.

-Multiphysical graph neural network (MP-GNN) for COVID-19 drug design at Nature Machine Intelligence, 2022.
+Multiphysical graph neural network (MP-GNN) for COVID-19 drug design at Briefings in Bioinformatics, 2022. （https://doi.org/10.1093/bib/bbac231）

 ## Questions & Problems
 If you have any questions or problems, please feel free to open a new issue.
 We will fix the new issue ASAP.
 You can also email the maintainers and authors below.

-Xiaoshuang Li, Ying Chi (lixiaoshuang@sjtu.edu.cn, xinyi.cy@alibaba-inc.com)
+Xiaoshuang Li, Ying Chi (lixiaoshuang@sjtu.edu.cn, ying.chi@basenbyte.com)

+Ying Chi was previously with Alibaba DAMO Academy, directing AI for Drug Discovery team.
+Now is the co-founder and Chief Technology Officer in Base & Byte Biotechnology Co.
+Ltd.